bsodzik/distributed-java-intro/2-threads-synchronization/README.md

 The biggest problem in concurrent applications is caused by the fact that multiple threads can access the same *resource* at the same time.
 One example of such resource is computer memory, more precisely a variable stored in the memory.

 Let's imagine that two objects want to increment the same variable.
 First, each of them have to read the variable's value from the memory, then increase that value by one and finally write new value to the memory.
-In sequential program that is not a problem because objects increment the value one after the other.
+In sequential application it is straightforward because objects increment the value one after the other.

 However, in concurrent application it is possible that two separate threads would read the variable's value from the memory before any of them actually writes incremented value to the memory.